glnmario/semchange-profiling/README.md

 The script will process your CONLL-U files and generate morphosyntax-based predictions of graded and binary semantic change for each target word.
 Find the aggregated change scores as predicted by our algorithm in the `output` directory.
 The script already uses the best hyperparameters from the paper.

+Do not forget to first install dependencies:

+`pip3 install -r requirements.txt`

 In case you are interested, the `output/tsv` directory contains separate predictions from morphological and syntax features.